UtrechtUniversity/yoda/docs/design/publication_process.md

 # Publication Process
 All state is kept in key-value-pair ``*publicationState`` and persisted into metadata after each step.
 Configuration is pulled from metadata on the ``UUSYSTEMCOLLECTION`` iRODS collection and kept in ``*publicationConfig``.
+Credentials are pulled from the Yoda credential store (store_config.json).
 Each step has a rule with the configuration and state as arguments.
 Temporary collection will be rods owned and located at ``UUSYSTEMCOLLECTION/publish``.